zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/shared_components_for_teams.md

 2. Implement the custom materializer as described in the [ZenML documentation](https://docs.zenml.io/how-to/handle-data-artifacts/handle-custom-data-types).
 3. Team members can import and use the shared materializer in their projects.

+## How to Distribute Shared Components

+There are several methods to distribute and use shared components within a team:

-## 2. Shared Private Wheels
+### Shared Private Wheels

-Another approach to sharing code within a team is using shared private wheels.
+Using shared private wheels is an effective approach to sharing code within a team.
 This method packages Python code for internal distribution without making it publicly available.

-### Benefits of Using Shared Private Wheels
+#### Benefits of Using Shared Private Wheels

 - Packaged format: Easy to install using pip
 - Version management: Simplifies managing different code versions